 Filipino youth immigrants in Macau

-Drawing from concepts of sociolinguistics and anthropology, I have been conducting research specifically focusing on Filipino immigrants in Macau.
+Drawing concepts of sociolinguistics and anthropology, I have conducted a tethnographic research on Filipino immigrants in Macau.

 Macau is a predominantly Chinese society.
-As an ethnic minority, the Filipino youth immigrants often face different tensions (e.g., the assimilation issue to the majority group, the transition to the adulthood).
+As an ethnic minority, the Filipino youth immigrants often face dual tensions (the assimilation issue to the majority group; the transition to the adulthood).
 These tensions are reflected in — and co-constructed by — their language repertoires, discourse and lived trajectories.
 Ultimately, these shape their identities - the way they are.

-I have disseminated the idea to the community itself and the general public through the medium of arts.
+Transforming the idea developed from ethnography, I have disseminated it to the community itself and the wider public through the medium of arts.

-As a creator and planner, I have initiated and am mainly responsible for a government-funded project in Macau:
+Beyond academic boundaries, as a creator and director, I am mainly responsible for a government-funded project in Macau:

 菲常 · 日常 Living Here, Living Together